TITLE 21 AGRICULTURE AND RANCHING

 E. There will be an import inspection charge to be paid at completion of the inspection, except when there is a waiver of import inspection and/or fees for import cattle moving in accordance with a commuter agreement as described in Subsection F of 21.32.3.8 NMAC, below.

-F. Import inspections and/or fees will be waived upon request of the owner of bona fide and approved Colorado or Arizona and New Mexico commuter cattle when that owner brings commuter cattle to New Mexico as part of his/her normal commuter cattle operation and when the following conditions are met:
+F. Import inspections and/or fees will be waived upon request of the owner of bona fide and approved Colorado or Arizona and New Mexico commuter cattle when that owner brings commuter cattle to New Mexico as part of their normal commuter cattle operation and when the following conditions are met:

-(1) the owner notifies the appropriate New Mexico livestock board inspector prior to movement and furnishes the appropriate New Mexico livestock board inspector with a valid copy of the Colorado or Arizona export inspection within forty-eight hours (two days) after arrival in New Mexico; and
+(1) the owner notifies the appropriate New Mexico livestock board inspector prior to movement and furnishes the appropriate New Mexico livestock board inspector with a valid copy of the Colorado or Arizona export inspection within 48 hours (two days) after arrival in New Mexico; and

 (2) the owner understands that the New Mexico livestock board inspector may conduct a spot check inspection of arriving cattle for which no fee will be charged; and